(1) SHORT TITLE.—This section may be cited as the “Florida Pawnbroking Act.”

 2. Notwithstanding the provisions of subparagraph 1., the application need not state the full name and address of each officer, director, and shareholder if the applicant is owned directly or beneficially by a person that as an issuer has a class of securities registered under s.
 12 of the Securities Exchange Act of 1934, or under s.
 15(d) thereof, and is an issuer of registered securities required to file reports with the Securities and Exchange Commission and if the person files with the agency the information, documents, and reports required to be filed with the Securities and Exchange Commission.

-(c) Each initial application for a license must be accompanied by a complete set of fingerprints taken by an authorized law enforcement officer, $300 for the first year’s license fee, and the actual cost to the agency for fingerprint analysis for each person subject to the eligibility requirements.
+(c) Each initial application for a license must be accompanied by a complete set of fingerprints taken by an authorized law enforcement officer or a fingerprinting service provider approved by the Department of Law Enforcement, $300 for the first year’s license fee, and the actual cost to the agency for fingerprint analysis for each person subject to the eligibility requirements.
 The agency shall submit the fingerprints to the Department of Law Enforcement for state processing, and the Department of Law Enforcement shall forward the fingerprints to the Federal Bureau of Investigation for a national criminal history check.
 These fees and costs are not refundable.

 (d) When the application and the required fees are received, the agency shall investigate the facts, approve the application, and issue a license to the applicant if the agency finds that the eligibility requirements for the license are satisfied.
 The license must be prominently displayed at the front desk or counter at each pawnshop.